ved27/MLIP-PROJECT/README.md

     - class SwapChannels - Transform image by swapping channels in the specified order
     - class PhotometricDistort - apply random brightness and lighting noise, and randomly distort images
     - class SSDAugmentation - itemize all the above transformation functions on every image iteratively
-- weights/ - \*.pth files containing pretrained weights of SSD for the VOC 2012 dataset
+- weights/ - \*.pth files containing pretrained weights of SSD
+- trained_weights/ - \*.pth files having trained weights of experiments for VOC
 - requirements.txt - package and module requirements for running the project
-- config_vgg16_ssd.py - Has settings to run experiments.
+- config_vgg16_ssd.py - has settings to run experiments.
+- test_images/ - contains imags to test the experimented trained models on web and real world images

 ### References